 The Scarecrow and Tin Man both vowing to get Dorothy to the Emerald City after they've been threatened by the Witch.

 This one takes a bit of thinking, but when Marvel finds out Dorothy is running away from home, he uses his so-called "crystal reading" abilities to tell her that Auntie Em is crying because she left, and that she's sick.
 Manipulative?
 Yes, but it's actually pretty sweet when you realize he's doing it to try and convince a young girl to go home.

 "Poor little kid, hope she gets home alright..."

-- Meta example: Margaret Hamilton, who played the Wicked Witch of the West, was known to be a very nice woman in real life and was very concerned about being too frightening for kids.
-She supposedly turned down the chance to reprise the role when a sequel was in talks because she didn't want kids to be afraid of her.
+Meta example: Margaret Hamilton, the actress who played Mrs. Gulch\Wicked Witch of the West, was actually a very nice person in real life and loved children—she was worried about her character(s) in the movie being too frightening for children.
+Legend has it that when there was talk about possibly making a sequel, she turned down the offer to reprise her role because she didn't want children to be scared of her.

 She appeared on Mister Rogers' Neighborhood in her Wicked Witch costume at one point to help the viewing children understand the difference between an actor and the character he or she is playing.
 A faded version of its exists here.